mjavier2k/solidfire-exporter/README.md

 ```
 #### Docker-Type Environments / SystemD EnvironmentFile Environment

-Note that we **MAY NOT** have any double quotes in the values below!
+Note that you **MAY NOT** have any double quotes in the values below!

 ```bash
 SOLIDFIRE_CLIENT_USERNAME=mySolidfireUsername